-The Group's Technology Sourcing revenue increased by 26.0 per cent to £1,434.1 million [H1 2017: £1,138.2 million] and by 24.3 per cent on a constant currency basis.
+The Group's Technology Sourcing revenue increased by 26.0 per cent to £1,434.1 million (H1

 As noted in our Q1 Trading update on 27 April 2018, this revenue performance was flattered by a one-off software licence sale in the UK of £34.1 million, at very low margins.
 This deal, along with a further very similar deal in the UK of £36.7 million in Q2 2018 and generally lower margins as the UK business has increased its Software volumes, has reduced the Technology Sourcing margin performance of the UK business, resulting in contribution growth significantly lagging the spectacular increase in revenue.